madeITBelgium/WP-Security/readme.txt

 Secure your WordPress Website.

 == Description ==
 'WP Security by Made I.T.' is one of the fastest WordPress security plugins.
-The plugin daily scan your complete website to check for mallware, virusses and files changes.
+The plugin daily scan your complete website to check for malware, viruses and files changes.

-This plugin automaticly generates a connection with our servers to generate an API key and update scan listings, mallware and virus databases, ...
+This plugin relies on a third party service to functionally work.
+This plugin automatically generates a connection with our server on 'www.madeit.be' to generate an API key to update scan listings, malware and virus databases, ...

 = Features =
 * Scan your WordPress website to file changes.
-* Compare the canged files with its original.
+* Compare the changed files with its original.
-* Backup you Website.
+* Backup your Website.
 * Made I.T.
 WordPress Maintenance integration.
 * Security Alerts

 = Comming Features =
-* Check for mallware and virusses.
+* Check for malware and viruses.
 * Login prevention
 * Firewall